tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 > Using RAID

-First, add the mdadm hook to the HOOKS array and any required RAID modules (raid456, ext4) to the MODULES array in /etc/mkinitcpio.conf.
+First, add the mdadm_udev or mdadm hook to the HOOKS array and any required RAID modules (e.g. raid456, ext4) to the MODULES array in /etc/mkinitcpio.conf.

 Kernel Parameters: Using the mdadm hook, you no longer need to configure your RAID array in the GRUB parameters.
 The mdadm hook will either use